All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Specific findings relevant to arthritis include:

-• CRP reduction: The SELECT trial showed semaglutide 2.4mg reduced C-reactive protein by 37% compared to placebo.
-CRP is a widely used marker of systemic inflammation and is elevated in both OA and RA patients
+• CRP reduction: The SELECT trial[1] showed semaglutide 2.4mg reduced C-reactive protein by 37% compared to placebo.
+CRP is a widely used marker of systemic inflammation and is improved in both OA and RA patients

 • IL-6 suppression: GLP-1 receptor activation on macrophages reduces IL-6 production, a cytokine that drives both joint inflammation and systemic inflammatory responses in arthritis